-- The workload API object used to manage stateful applications - StatefulSet maintains a sticky identity for each of their Pods. - StatefulSets are managed by a controller like any other Kubernetes component. - You use StatefulSets when you need any of the following: - Stable, unique network identifiers. - Stable, persistent storage. - Ordered, graceful deployment and scaling. - Ordered, graceful deletion and termination. - Ordered, automated rolling updates.
+- StatefulSet maintains a sticky identity for each of their Pods. - StatefulSets are managed by a controller like any other Kubernetes component. - You use StatefulSets when you need any of the following: - Stable, unique network identifiers. - Stable, persistent storage. - Ordered, graceful deployment and scaling. - Ordered, graceful deletion and termination. - Ordered, automated rolling updates.